aukspot/dles/README.md

 - [Globeiku](https://www.globeiku.com) - Guess the country based on the given clues.
 - [Globle](https://globle-game.com/game) - Guess the mystery country, given how close it is to each guessed country.
 - [Globle Capitals](https://globle-capitals.com) - Guess the mystery world capital, given how close it is to each guessed world capital.
+- [Headline](https://headline.fromthethink.com) - Guess the place tied to or missing from each headline.
 - [Juxtastat](https://urbanstats.org/quiz.html) - For 5 rounds, guess which of the two regions better fits the given criteria.
 - [Landmarkd](https://www.landmarkdgame.com) - Guess the daily landmark based on a zoomed-in picture.
 - [Locatle](https://locatle.strct.net) - Guess the country that the picture was taken in.